-We conducted two types of performance measure score reliability testing: (i) we examined measure precision by assessing signal-to-noise ratios and the spread of DTC measure scores and confidence intervals; and (ii) we examined a form of measure score repeatability by assessing agreement between a facility's performance measure scores based on randomly-split independent patient stay subsets.
-Performance-measure score reliability testing was restricted to the 1,144 IRFs that had 25 or more patient stays in the FY 2016-2017 measurement period, as only IRFs with a minimum of 25 patients stays in the two-year measurement period will be publicly reported.
+We conducted two types of performance measure score reliability testing: (i) we examined measure precision by assessing signal-to-noise ratios and the spread of DTC measure scores and confidence intervals, and (ii) we examined a form of measure score repeatability by assessing agreement between a facility's performance measure scores based on randomly-split independent resident stay subsets.
+Performance-measure score reliability testing was restricted to the 12,862 SNFs that had 25 or more resident stays in the FY 2017 measurement period, as only SNFs with a minimum of 25 resident stays in the one-year measurement period will be publicly reported.

 a.
-Performance Measure Score Precision:
+Performance Measure Score Precision

 Signal-to-noise ratio is defined as the proportion of variation in performance scores due to systematic differences across the measured entities (i.e., signal) in relation to random error (i.e., noise).
-It is an indicator of measure precision.
+It is a measure of score precision.
 We calculated signal-to-noise ratio as the ratio of the facility's performance measure score (signal) to the width of the confidence interval of the performance measure score (noise).